filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus auth command [command options] [arguments...]

 COMMANDS:
    create-token                   Create token
    api-info                       Get token with API info required to connect to this node help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 ### lotus auth create-token

 ```
 NAME:
    lotus auth create-token - Create token